koyo-nic/grass-course-veroa/slides/01_general_intro_grass/PITCHME.md

 @snap[south-west list-content-verbose span-100]
 @ul[](false)
-- GRASS GIS (Geographic Resources Analysis Support System), is a FOSS GIS software suite used for geospatial data management and analysis, image processing, graphics and maps production, spatial modeling, and visualization.
+- @color[#8EA33B](**GRASS GIS**) (Geographic Resources Analysis Support System), is a FOSS GIS software suite used for geospatial data management and analysis, image processing, graphics and maps production, spatial modeling, and visualization.
 - Used in academic and commercial settings around the world, as well as by many governmental agencies and consulting companies.
-- Originally developed by the U.S. Army Construction Engineering Research Laboratories (USA-CERL, 1982-1995) as a tool for land management and environmental planning by the military.
+- Originally developed by the U.S. Army Construction Engineering Research Laboratories as a tool for land management and environmental planning by the military (USA-CERL, 1982-1995).
 @ulend
 <br>
 @snapend